These Sugar-Free Gingerbread Cookies are nut free, low carb, keto, paleo and absolutely crispy and delicious!

 - Bake for 10 - 15 minutes until golden.
 Remove from the oven and allow to cool in the tray before lifting onto a wire rack.
 They will firm up on the tray as they cool.

-- If using optional chocolate, place the chocolate in a heat proof bowl over a pan of simmering water and melt on a medium heat.
+- If using optional chocolate, place the chocolate and coconut oil in a heat proof bowl over a pan of simmering water and melt on a medium heat.
 Using a teaspoon, drizzle the dark chocolate over the cookies and allow to cool.

 Jo is the creative food photographer and stylist behind the healthy eating blog, Modern Food Stories.
 Jo's a testament that once you find the right approach for you, you can overcome chronic illness through the healing power of food.
 She believes the secret to radiant health starts and ends with a healthy gut so all her recipes are grain, gluten and refined sugar free.
 Many are also dairy-free.